 - Personal Log: Portfolios and Structured Personal Learning Projects-includes presentation of evolution of models of care as they relate to the trainee’s practice setting at the end of the ACPAC program

 Above Average: (70-79%): *Each ACPAC trainee must achieve at least 70% and/or “meets expectations” for each evaluation component to pass the program

 Below Average: (50-60%)

 Re-submit/ Failure: (<50%)

-*Remedial Work is required at the discretion of the Course Director in the event of achievement of less than 70% and/or meets expectations in any component of the course.
+*Remedial Work is required at the discretion of the Program Director in the event of achievement of less than 70% and/or meets expectations in any component of the course.